atlantisx/document/Home.md

 ```

 Example showed a basic usage of the naming convention in source code.
 The `$idic` variable might refer to auto-increased id in database configuration and `$idic_no` might refer to actual identification number.

+## Application (Atlantis\Application)

+### Details
+Details is representation of data or data structure of the application.
+Details format is a JSON structure work as reference for application to save to get data related to current application.

+### Cards
+Cards is a collection of form element in to presenting data from Details.

+### Forms
+Forms is a HTML elements.